 4. The Scientific Method Also Downplays the Role of Argumentation

-Argumentation is another essential component of the practice of science that is deemphasized when using the scientific method.
+Argumentation is another essential component of the practice of science not covered in the Scientific method.
 Though students should generate a conclusion that supports or refutes their initial hypothesis, this does not meet the full intent of argumentation as intended in the framework.

-The framework was written with the intention that students will engage in true discourse about their understanding of given phenomena.
-In addition to supporting a claim with evidence, students should be given the opportunity to discuss opposing claims.
+The framework encourages teachers to all for true discourse in their classroom to help students make sense of phenomena.
+This includes discussing opposing claims.
 Students should engage in debate and use argumentation to refine their understanding of concepts.

 How to Start Your School Year